 Baby appears to still be hungry after nursing

-Have her weighed in case she’s not getting enough milk.
-Also check that she’s latching on properly and transferring milk effectively – ask a breastfeeding-friendly healthcare provider, IBCLC or La Leche volunteer Leader (counselor) to watch you breastfeed.
-They can also examine baby for problems such as a tongue-tie or lip-tie that makes it hard to suckle properly, or an uncoordinated suck (when her tongue doesn’t move with the right rhythm to extract milk).
+Have baby weighed in case they're not getting enough milk.
+Also check that baby is latching on properly and transferring milk effectively – ask a breastfeeding-friendly healthcare provider, IBCLC or La Leche volunteer Leader (counselor) to watch you breastfeed.
+They can also examine baby for problems such as a tongue-tie or lip-tie that makes it hard to suckle properly, or an uncoordinated suck (when the tongue doesn’t move with the right rhythm to extract milk).

 Your newborn often sleeps through the night and misses feeds

 This may sound like a new parent’s dream, but can mean baby isn’t getting enough nutrition.
-Listen for sounds of swallowing when she feeds, to indicate that she’s, in fact, ingesting milk.
-In her first week, baby should be nursing eight to 12 times in 24 hours.
+Listen for sounds of swallowing when baby feeds, to indicate that they are, in fact, ingesting milk.
+In baby's first week, baby should be nursing eight to 12 times in 24 hours.
 Keep count of wet and soiled nappies, says Hough.